 Kiwi fruit juice tastes better when the fruit has fully ripened as it would be much sweeter, although for juicing, you don't need to wait for that much, especially if you are using other fruits like the suggested clementine.

 - Before you get started, buy a high-quality juicer (see our Juicing for Health: the truth about juicing Post notes).

 - We recommend a slow masticating juicer (like this one), which better preserves the nutrients.

 - Try to buy organic produce whenever possible.
 If you can’t find organic produce, be sure to wash thoroughly and peel the skin when possible.

 - Chop produce into small pieces that easily fit down your juicer chute.
-And don’t rush the juicing process by cramming too much produce down the chute at once, which can overwhelm the juicer and stress the motor/clog the machine.
+Try not to rush the process by cramming too much produce down the chute in one go.
+That can overwhelm the juicer and stress the motor/clog the machine.

 - Enjoy juice fresh or within 24 hours for the best flavor/nutrient content (store leftovers well-sealed in the refrigerator).